rant-lang/rant/README.md

 ***

-**Rant** is a high-level language for templating and procedural text generation.
+**Rant** is a high-level language for templating and procedural generation.
 Write more expressive and dynamic templates, dialogue, stories, names, test data, and much more.

 ## Introducing Rant 4

 Rant 4 is a complete remake of the Rant language and runtime.
-It delivers a superior text generation experience designed around the needs of everyone-- from writers and programmers, to anybody else!
+It delivers a vastly improved user experience designed around the needs of everyone-- from writers and programmers, to anybody else!

 ### Rant is intuitive

 Rant is basically the opposite of Regex:
-Instead of matching a string to a pattern, you generate a string from a pattern!
+Instead of matching an input to a pattern, you generate a matching output from a pattern!

 It's easy to express your desired output as a set of branching possibilities.
 For example, consider a simple regex that matches on three strings: